M-L-G-S/Finder/README.md

 - [ ] User gives instagram account, get all the photos, allow user to select all posts they want to import
 - [ ] User can star or favorite restaurants or meals
 - [ ] User can track their food consumption over time
-- [ ] Optional: User can see the calorie breakdown of their meals
+- [ ] User can see the calorie breakdown of their meals

 ## Video Walkthrough